menghaozhang/tink-link-ios/USAGE.md

 ### Form validation
 Validate before you submit a request to add credential or supplement information.

-Use `areFieldsValid` to return a boolean value that indicate if all form fields are valid.

-For example, you can use `areFieldsValid` to enable a submit button when text fields change.
+Use `areFieldsValid` to check if all form fields are valid.
+For example, you can use this to enable a submit button when text fields change.
 ```swift
 @objc func textFieldDidChange(_ notification: Notification) {
     submitButton.isEnabled = form.areFieldsValid